chaos-mesh/website/versioned_docs/version-2.0.5/simulate-process-chaos-in-physical-nodes.md

 chaosd attack process -h
 ```

-The output is as follows:
+The result is as follows:

 ```bash
 Process attack related commands